 It’s becoming more and more common for bookmakers to exist online only, for them to have no high street presence.
-That means that the two hundred plus Boylesports shops that are in place across Ireland makes the bookie a somewhat original prospect.
+That means that the three hundred plus Boylesports shops that are in place across Ireland and England makes the bookie a somewhat original prospect.
 The first Boylesports was opened in Market Hill in Newry, Northern Ireland, in 1989 by a man named John Boyle.
 Since then it has grown and grown, employing more and one and a half thousand people across the Emerald Isle.
 They have been a fixture in Irish gambling since before the move by majority of companies online came about, meaning that the bookmaker is well-respected in the industry.

 As with countless other companies that began life away from the mainstream English and British market, Boylesports made a name for itself through sponsorship over the years.
 A deal with Leopardstown Racecourse was signed in 2011, for example, which was also the year when they sponsored a meeting at Newmarket.
 That all came after Boylesports’s sponsorship of the International Hurdle at Cheltenham between 2006 and 2009.
 Outside of horse racing, the company has sponsored two then Premier League teams in Sunderland in 2007 and Aston Villa in 2008.
 That’s why you might well recognise the name of the company, even if you’ve never been to Ireland.